aws/aws-sdk-ruby/README.md

 at `gems/aws-sdk-s3/CHANGELOG.md`).
 The CHANGELOG is also accessible via the RubyGems.org page under "LINKS" section.

+## Getting Help

+Please use any of these resources for getting help:

+* Ask a question on StackOverflow and [tag it](http://stackoverflow.com/questions/tagged/aws-sdk-ruby) with `aws-sdk-ruby`.
+* Join the AWS SDK for Ruby [Gitter Channel](https://gitter.im/aws/aws-sdk-ruby).
+* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home).

+## Opening Issues

+If you encounter a bug or have a feature request, we would like to hear about it.
+Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.

+The GitHub issues are intended for bug reports and feature requests.
+For help and questions with using `aws-sdk-ruby` please make use of the resources listed in the Getting Help section.

 ## Supported Services

 | Service Name                                          | Service Module                       | gem_name                                | API Version |